Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/khala-pre-mainnet-mining-guide.md

 Khala Network is Phala's canary network on Kusama Parachain featuring decentralized TEE mining.
 We provide an overview to setup the mining environment, followed by a detailed explanation of each step.

+We highly recommend miners to first read about Phala's [tokenomics](/en-us/learn/tokenomics/tokenomics/) and [staking mechanism](/en-us/learn/tokenomics/mining-staking/) to understand the calculation of incomings and how the mining proceeds.

 ## Community

 If you have any questions, you can always reach out to the Phala community for help: